Conditional Image Generation by Conditioning Variational Auto-Encoders: Bayesian optimal experimental design

-Selecting each scan location was done by evaluating \cref{eq:new-eig} at every point in an evenly-spaced $17\times17$ grid over the image, and choosing the maximum.
+We select each scan location by evaluating \cref{eq:new-eig} at every point in an evenly-spaced $17\times17$ grid over the image, and choosing the maximum.
 We evaluate the EIG with $N=10$ sampled image completions.
 This is repeated to select the scan location for each $t=1,\ldots,5$ (with the sampled images conditioned on observations up to $t-1$ at each stage).
 Where applicable, we use the same trained networks and hyperparameters for the baselines.
-For the `non-greedy uncond' baseline, we select a coordinate sequence by choosing the best of 289 sampled sequences.
+For the `non-greedy uncond' baseline, we select a scan location sequence by choosing the best of 289 sampled sequences.
 This number was chosen to match the number of locations in the $17\times17$ grid that the other methods search over at each time step.
-The results reported in \cref{fig:boed-auroc,fig:boed-auroc-supp} were computed on a randomly-sampled 5000 image subset of the Chest X-ray 14 test set.
+The results reported in \cref{fig:boed,fig:boed-auroc-supp} were computed on a randomly-sampled 5000 image subset of the Chest X-ray 14 test set.